PrincyChauhan/PrincyChauhan/README.md

 ### 💻 &nbsp;About Me

-- 😄 &nbsp; I am an enthusiastic person who is ready to learn new technologies and I am passionate about the work I do and give my best.
+- 😄 &nbsp; I am enthusiastic and ready to learn new technologies and I am passionate about the work I do and give my best.
 - 🎓 &nbsp; Computer Engineer!👩‍💻

 ### 🛠 &nbsp;Tech Stack